Tuesday, May 24, 2022

 Rapallo

 On April 16, 1922, Germany and Soviet Russia negotiated a treaty in Rapallo to reorganize their relations.
-Both countries are shaken by the First World War and are losers.
-They are internationally isolated, and their existence is threatened by excessive reparations and compensation demands.
+Both countries were deeply affected by the First World War and emerged as losers and pariah states.
+They were internationally isolated, and their existence was threatened by excessive reparations and compensation demands.

-The negotiators are the Freiburger Joseph Wirth, member of the Catholic Center Party and Chancellor of the Reich, and former noble and polyglot man, Georgij Chicherin, Soviet Russian People's Commissar for Foreign Affairs.
+The negotiators are the Freiburger Joseph Wirth, a member of the Catholic Zentrum Party and Chancellor of the Reich, and Georgij Chicherin, Soviet Russian People's Commissar for Foreign Affairs, a former noble and polyglot.

 Russian vodka and Black Forest kirsch peacefully united